deorder/mo2-plugins/README.md

 ## Installation

 Download the latest `.zip` file from the release page and extract it inside Mod Organizer 2's `plugins/` folder.
+Rename the newly extracted folder to for example `deorder`, so dots in the folder name will not result in errors.

 The plugin will be added to the `Tools` (icon with puzzle pieces) menu.